sphinx-contrib/confluencebuilder/tests/validation-sets/restructuredtext/math.rst

 .. attention::

-    Support for math requires a LaTeX and dvipng/dvisvgm installation; unless Marketplace-installed LaTeX macros are available on the target instance.
+    Support for math can require a LaTeX and dvipng/dvisvgm installation;
+    unless HTML or Marketplace-installed LaTeX macros are available on the target instance.
+For more information, see the `math support guide`_.

 .. only:: confluence_storage